mengmengliu1998/GATraj/README.md

 ### Reference

-The code base heavily borrows from [SR-LSTM](https://github.com/zhangpur/SR-LSTM)
+The code base heavily borrows from [SR-LSTM](https://github.com/zhangpur/SR-LSTM).
+The visulization code base for nuScenes is adopted from [PGP](https://github.com/nachiket92/PGP).